-When the far-end NAT is deployed in the CPN, the end user IP addresses shall not be used directly as the source and destination addresses in the QoS control procedure involving RACF-related entities (e.g., SCF, PD-FE, TRC-FE and PE-FE).
-Instead, the public source and destination addresses of the involved media flow received by the PE-FEs in the media path shall be used.
+When the far-end NAT is deployed in the CPN, the end user IP addresses are not required to be used directly as the source and destination addresses in the QoS control procedure involving RACF-related entities (e.g., SCF, PD-FE, TRC-FE, and PE-FE).
+Instead, the public source and destination addresses of the involved media flow received by the PE-FEs in the media path are required to be used.

-10 Inter-operator communications for end-to-end QoS control
+10 Inter-operator communications

+10.1 End-to-end QoS control

-There are two scenarios for passing the QoS information for a given service over an end-to-end path.
+There are two scenarios for passing the QoS information for a given service over an end-to-end path: